Neurorhinology: Common Pathologies , An Issue of Otolaryngologic Clinics

 Topics include: Spontaneous CSF leaks; Traumatic CSF leaks; Osteoma; Fibrous dysplasia of sphenoid and skull base; Orbital apex and orbit; Endoscopic endonasal transphenoidal resection of pituitary adenomas with adjunctive intraoperative magnetic resonance imaging; Craniopharyngioma; Tuberculum meningioma; Olfactory groove meningioma; Endoscopic endonasal surgery for nasal dermoids; Juvenile nasopharyngeal angiofibroma; Hypothalamic/ pituitary morbidity in skull base pathology

-Publication Date | 2011 |
+Publication Date :

-Author Information | By Richard J. Harvey, MD and Carl H. Snyderman, MD, Associate Professor, Department of Otolaryngology, Director, Center for Cranial Base Surgery, Co-Director, Center for Minimally Invasive and Cranial Base Neurosurgery, The University of Pittsburgh School of Medicine, Pittsburgh, PA |
+By Richard J. Harvey, MD and Carl H. Snyderman, MD, MBA, Professor of Otolaryngology and Neurological Surgery at the University of Pittsburgh School of Medicine